Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

+A key observation is that the error terms $\negl_{S,n}(\lambda)$ (and, when applicable, $\negl_S(\lambda)$) are determined solely by the compiled strategy $S$ and the security of the underlying QHE scheme.
+In particular, they do not rely on any convergence guarantee for the sequential hierarchy, nor on our ability to solve it (see \cref{rem:NegligibleFunctionIndependent}).

-where $\gamevaluekSeqNPA{\cG}{n}$ is the level-$n$ value of the $k$-partite sequential NPA hierarchy (see \cref{eq:kpartite_SequentialNPASDP} for the full definition), such that $\gamevaluekSeqNPA{\cG}{n} \searrow \omega_{\mathrm{qc}}({\cG})$ as $n \to \infty$. \end{maintheorem} This theorem recovers the quantitative bipartite result of~\cite{klep2025quantitative} for $k=2$.
-In the limit where $n,\lambda\to\infty$, it reproduces the asymptotic multipartite result of~\cite{baroni2025asymptotic}.
-Thus, \cref{thm:MainQuantumSoundness} unifies all prior work, delivering both quantitative guarantees for finite-dimensional games and asymptotic soundness in the general case, definitively settling the problem of quantum soundness for KLVY compilers.
+This theorem recovers the quantitative bipartite result of~\cite{klep2025quantitative} for $k=2$.
+In the limit where $\lambda\to\infty$ and $n\to\infty$, it reproduces the asymptotic multipartite result of~\cite{baroni2025asymptotic}.
+Thus, \cref{thm:MainQuantumSoundness} unifies all prior work, delivering quantitative quantum soundness under finite-level hierarchy certificates, a commuting-quantum-value upper bound in the asymptotic case, and systematic hierarchy-based bounds in full generality.

 The central technical tool enabling this result is a novel sequential NPA hierarchy, for which we show completeness, strict feasibility, and a stopping criterion for finite convergence. \begin{maintheorem}[Informal, \cref{thm:kpartite_Completeness,prop:kpartite_FlatnessCondition,prop:kpartite_StrictFeasible}] For any $k$, the $k$-partite sequential NPA hierarchy (\cref{eq:kpartite_SequentialNPASDP}) is strictly feasible, and is complete with respect to $k$-partite commuting-observable strategies (and thus $k$-partite operationally-non-signaling sequential strategies), i.e., the sequence of its finite-level values satisfies